Momo-72/Dynamic-Core-Satellite-Modelling-with-Hybrid-PCA-Based-Statistical-Arbitrage-Strategies/README.md

     - Despite not optimizing hyperparameters, such as window_size, the strategy was able to provide significant gains to each of the baseline portfolios in all scenarios.
 This illustrates the potential of the strategy to perform well, as it is not overfitting the data and showcases authentic results.
 This additionally suggests that by enhancing the hyperparameters, further gains to performance can be made.

 **Baseline Portfolio Comparisons**
-TODO
+When comparing the algorithm to the baseline portfolios on their own without the satellite overlay, it is capable to improve both volatilities and sharpe ratios by over 20%.
+This is also demonstrated in outlier events such as COVID.

 ## Conclusion
-This algorithm can be understood as a risk‑managed trading overlay on an equity core, delivering equity‑like returns with some additional minor downside protection, and occasional short-term alpha.
+In conclusion, the proposed algorithm can be understood as a risk‑managed trading overlay on an equity core, delivering equity‑like returns with some additional minor downside protection, and occasional short-term alpha.
+The empircal evidence suggests that the algorithm is able to provide a risk-adjusted performance and resilience across any of the provided time periods, and enhancement across a range of existing allocation philosophies.
+It offers practical enhancement to stabilize the portfolio performance in existing allocation philosophies, and is best suited for those which prioritize diversification.
+This is illustrated by its ability to improve the sharpe ratio and volatility scores by over 20%.
+While long-term returns may underperform the market, which could be due to conservative risk constraints, the fact that it reduces drawdown and can exceed the market in shorter time periods indiate that tge presented algorithm may be suited for stable equity exposure where drawdown is heavily considered.

 The novelty of the algorithm is presented in the integration of dimensionality reduction, state-space filtering, robust statistical measures, and adaptive portfolio blending within a unified framework.

-The empirical evidence suggests that while long-term returns may underperform the market, which could be due to conservative risk constraints, it presents an improved risk-adjusted performance and resilience across regimes.
-This makes the presented algorithm best suited for stable equity exposure where drawdown is heavily considered.

-This algorithm offers practical enhancement to stabilize the portfolio performance in existing allocation philosophies, and is best suited for those which prioritize diversification.
-This is illustrated by its ability to improve the sharpe ratio and volatility scores by over 20%.
+Additionally, the core-sattelite framework is implemented dynamically, rather than statically as in most core-sattelite frameworks.
+This means that the proposed algorithm does not remain fixed like previous models, and rather can adapt to changing conditions, and adapt to outlier events such as COVID.

 Additionally, these market-aligned results were obtained without hyperparameter tuning, demonstrating that it didn’t perform well due to overfitting of data.
 Considering it performed well in a range of market scenarios, including outlier events such as COVID, without the fine-tuning of hyperparameters, this suggests that the algorithm has the potential to perform well on future data.

+However, it does introduce limitations which indicate areas of potential future work, which are discussed in detail below.
+Particularly as the baseline portfolios and statistical arbitrage can incur heavy transaction costs which are not modeled, which could suggest that the algorithm may not be capable of modeling the real-data effectively.
+This indicates areas of potential work, and suggest that this algorithm may be best suited for benchmarking tasks, or model forecasting/prediction tasks.

 ## Limitations & Risks
 Although the results indicate that the algorithm is capable of minimizing drawdown compared to the true market, there are existing limitations and risks in the developed algorithm.